 Container technology is considered by many in the IT industry as the go-to strategy for virtualization.
 Like most technologies, however, containers have security risks.
-The National Institute of Standards and Technology (NIST) released a guide that identifies many of those risks and offers recommendations for mitigating them.
+The National Institute of Standards and Technology (NIST) released a guide that identifies many of those risks and offers recommendations for mitigating them and achieving secure containerization.
 While the guide doesn’t solve all the potential problems associated with containerization, it does provide a good starting point.

 In this post, we discuss the NIST’s take on some of the security issues and their recommended fixes.

 When it comes to security risks in containerization, the host operating system (OS) is a primary target.
 An attack on the OS can put all the containers running on it in jeopardy.
 That’s why the NIST recommends running a minimalist, container-specific OS that limits the number of installed components to the least amount required.
 Fewer components equal fewer vulnerabilities to exploit.

 That doesn’t mean a minimized OS is risk-free.
 Security administrators must still apply security patches immediately to all host instances in the cluster.
 That includes the OS kernel, the container runtime, and other system services or components recommended by the OS vendor.

 Another must is proper OS configuration.
 The NIST recommends running the host OS as an immutable infrastructure with no data stored persistently on the host.
 The host shouldn’t provide any application-level dependencies other than what’s been packaged and deployed as containers.

 Application images are also security risks because they can contain vulnerabilities such as outdated versions of software or malware.
 The NIST recommends using vulnerability scanning tools to identify and mitigate them.
 There are a lot of tools on the market.
 Look for those that are container-aware and capable of scanning all layers of a containerized application.